sutta » mn » Majjhima Nikāya 130

 Tassa kho pana, bhikkhave, kukkulanirayassa samanantarā sahitameva mahantaṁ simbalivanaṁ uddhaṁ yojanamuggataṁ soḷasaṅgulakaṇṭakaṁ ādittaṁ sampajjalitaṁ sajotibhūtaṁ.

-Immediately adjacent to the Hell of Hot Coals is the vast Hell of the Red Silk-Cotton Wood.
+Immediately adjacent to the Hell of Burning Chaff is the vast Red Silk-Cotton Forest.
 It’s a league high, full of sixteen-inch thorns, burning, blazing, and glowing.

 Tattha āropentipi oropentipi.